peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

 * <code>[public static readonly PeterO.Cbor.CBOREncodeOptions Default;](#Default)</code> - Default options for CBOR objects.
 * <code>[public static readonly PeterO.Cbor.CBOREncodeOptions DefaultCtap2Canonical;](#DefaultCtap2Canonical)</code> - Default options for CBOR objects serialized using the CTAP2 canonicalization (used in Web Authentication, among other specifications).
 * <code>[Float64](#Float64)</code> - Gets a value indicating whether to encode floating-point numbers in a CBOR object in their 64-bit encoding form regardless of whether their value can be encoded without loss in a smaller form.
+* <code>[KeepKeyOrder](#KeepKeyOrder)</code> - Gets a value indicating whether to preserve the order in which a CBOR map's keys appear when decoding a CBOR object, by using maps created as though by CBORObject.
 * <code>[ResolveReferences](#ResolveReferences)</code> - Gets a value indicating whether to resolve references to sharable objects and sharable strings in the process of decoding a CBOR object.
 * <code>[ToString()](#ToString)</code> - Gets the values of this options object's properties in text form.
 * <code>[UseIndefLengthStrings](#UseIndefLengthStrings)</code> - Gets a value indicating whether to encode strings with an indefinite-length encoding under certain circumstances.